-Toorak Primary School is committed to welcoming all our new Foundation/Prep students and their families to the school community and to making the transition to school a positive experience for all.
-The Foundation Transition program traditionally runs in late Term 3 into Term 4 in the year preceding school entry.
+Toorak Primary School is committed to welcoming all our new Foundation students and their families to the school community and to making the transition to school a positive experience for all.
+The Foundation Transition program traditionally commences in Term 4 in the year preceding school entry.
 The Program launches with an information session for parents, where the Principal, staff members, student leaders and representatives from the wider school community provide information about school programs and curriculum.
-This session is supplemented by a comprehensive information pack, including ideas to promote student wellbeing, requirements for volunteering in class, uniform purchasing, school payments etc.
+This session is supplemented by a comprehensive online information, including ideas to promote student wellbeing, requirements for volunteering in class, uniform purchasing, school payments etc.

-Foundation students are invited to attend three separate, hour-long sessions in the prep classrooms.
+Foundation students are invited to attend four separate, hour-long sessions in the prep classrooms.
 During these sessions, they undertake a variety of literacy and numeracy activities and also have the opportunity to explore the classroom environment and meet teachers, senior student leaders and other students who will start school at the same time.
 While these sessions are running, further opportunities are provided for new parents to network and mingle.
 Every year we seek feedback from parents and implement recommendations so our Foundation program is continually evolving and improving to best meet the needs of our community.